webdevjeffus/drop-in-css/docs/tutorial.md

 }
 ```

-This rule is intended to style a single line of credits, something like: "Created by Jeff George for Dev Bootcamp Phase 2," or whatever.
-The rule centers the text, sets it to 80% of the default font size, and adds 1rem of padding to all sides of the footer.
-If you add **\<a>** tags to the footer text, to link to your Github or website, the stylesheet will apply the standard link color and styling to them, which should look fine if you chose your colors carefully at the top of the stylesheet.
+This rule centers all text; sets the font size of all elements to 80% of the size at which they are displayed in the \<main> element; and adds 1rem of padding to all sides of the footer.
+These rules will be applied to any headings (\<h1>-\<h6>), paragraphs, and other elements you include in footer, allowing a fair amount of flexibility in creating \<footer> content without needing custom styling.

 #### Licenses